sepiariver/modxrenderer/README.md

 # MODXRenderer

-MODXRenderer is modelled after Slim's PHP view renderer, and can be used in a Slim app as such.
+MODXRenderer is modeled after Slim's PHP view renderer, and can be used in a Slim app as such.
 Alternatively it can modify any PSR-7 response object, or simply parse a string with MODX Revolution template syntax.

 The current alpha release supports MODX "Chunk" tags and "Placeholder" tags.
 [Upcoming project milestones](https://github.com/sepiariver/modxrenderer/milestones) include:

 - Output filter support
 - More testing
 - Property sets
+- Submit to Packagist?

 **Resources**